-That’s right, when a fraudster buys something on your site, you have to:
+That’s right; when a fraudster buys something on your site, you – the merchant – have to:

-- Refund the payment.
+- refund the payment

-- Accept that you lost a sale.
+- accept that you lost a sale

-- Pay an expensive admin fee to the card network.
+- pay an expensive admin fee to the card network.

-To make matters worse, if too many chargebacks are requested on your site, the card network may put you in a high fraud target category, where the fee for processing each payment will increase.
+To make matters worse, if too many chargebacks are requested on your site, the card network may put you in a high fraud target category, where the fee you pay for processing each payment will increase.

 Of course, you can dispute the chargeback.
 But this is a time-consuming process, which requires in-depth knowledge of the kind of evidence you need to provide.